Jozdlm/courses-projects/README.md

 # Courses Projects Repository

 Welcome to my courses projects repository!
-This repository contains various projects, from my online courses.
+This repository contains various projects, from my online courses that I made while I was taking it.
 The projects span multiple programming languages and technologies.

 Feel free to explore the repository, each folder correspond to a project.